 Ensuring the correct mix of transnational partners in a project is crucial to achieving genuine transnational cooperation and successful results.
 In general, all partners should have the capacity and knowledge in the project subject area to participate fully and to deliver the products and/or services.

-The aim of the NPA Programme is to foster change within the wider Programme Area, not only for project team members directly involved in the approved projects.
-Projects are expected to deliver viable products and services, whose impact should contribute to programme level results.
-Each of the Priority axis have been designed to focus project applicants on delivering tangible, durable outputs, assisting the delivery of the programme’s ambitions of measurable positive changes in the Programme area.
-Each project's intended results and outputs are expected to facilitate the changes sought by the NPA Programme.
+The aim of the Interreg NPA Programme is to foster change within the wider Programme Area, not only for project team members directly involved in the approved projects.
+Projects are expected to deliver viable outputs, whose impact should contribute to programme level results.
+Each of the Priorities have been designed to focus project applicants on delivering tangible, durable outputs, assisting the delivery of the programme’s ambitions of measurable positive changes in the Programme area.
+Each project's intended results and outputs are expected to facilitate the changes sought by the Interreg NPA Programme.

-To align with the Programme’s results sought, each project should select the most appropriate Priority Axis, and inside this, the most appropriate specific objective.
-See chapter 1 of the Programme Manual for an explanation of changes sought under each specific objective, e.g. as attitude change, an openness to new approaches, an improved entrepreneurial business environment, a change in awareness and public policy or an increased preparedness.
+To align with the Programme’s results sought, each project should select the most appropriate Priority, and inside this, the most appropriate specific objective.
+See chapter 2 of the Programme Manual for an explanation of actions supported and output indicators under each specific objective, e.g. as attitude change, an openness to new approaches, an improved entrepreneurial business environment, a change in awareness and public policy or an increased preparedness.
 On programme level, the results are expressed and measured in result indicators.
-More information about expectations for project results and outputs can be found in chapter 2 of the Programme Manual.
+More information about expectations for project results and outputs can be found in chapter 2 and Annex 5 of the Programme Manual.

 The Interreg NPA programme supports different project types, which are described below.
 Please note that eligibility and selection criteria vary depending on the different project types.
 Besides this, additional expectations and requirements may be included in the Terms of Reference for the call.